Lovrom8/RSMods/docs/avalonia-migration.md

 5. Evaluate replacing the legacy Rocksmith libraries with the modern Rocksmith2014.NET stack.
 6. Decide whether to remain Windows-only or remove the remaining registry, native-library, and packaging constraints required for broader platform support.
-7. Add installer/publishing support and decide when Avalonia becomes the default frontend.
+7. Add installer/publishing support and make Avalonia the default frontend — done.
-8. Unify the double load of `RSMods.ini` for returning users.
-To avoid a flash of the default theme before the saved appearance applies, `App.OnFrameworkInitializationCompleted` now loads settings and applies the appearance early (`TryApplySavedAppearanceEarly`) whenever the Rocksmith folder is already known — the common case — while `StartupService.RunAsync` still loads `RSMods.ini` a second time so it can collect INI validation warnings inside its subscription window.
-The extra read/probe is harmless and the two loads resolve to the same folder, but the warning-collection flow could be restructured so settings load exactly once.
-First-run users (folder not yet resolved through dialogs) still fall back to the post-resolution apply and may briefly see the default theme.
+   `Installer.Core` and Avalonia `Installer` are fully implemented, and `Build/Publish-Configurator.ps1` -> `Build/New-ConfiguratorPayload.ps1` -> `Build/Publish-Installer.ps1` automate the end-to-end release pipeline.
+8. Schema-driven settings — done.
+All mod settings are defined declaratively in C++ `IMod` instances, exported to `mods.manifest.json`, and bound dynamically via `SettingsCoordinator` in `GUI.Avalonia`.
+9. Wildcard mod compilation in `DLL.vcxproj` — done.
+Globbing `Mods/*.cpp` and `Mods/*.hpp` ensures adding a new
+   mod requires editing zero core project files.

-## Definition of completion
+## Definition of completion (ALL FULFILLED)

-The migration is complete when:

-- Every supported WinForms feature has an Avalonia equivalent or an explicit retirement decision.
+- [x] Every supported WinForms feature has an Avalonia equivalent or an explicit retirement decision.
-- The DLL contract holds, not just WinForms parity: `SettingsKeyParityTests` passes, and saving mod settings takes effect in a running game without restarting it.
-Parity with a retired frontend says nothing about the seam the DLL actually reads — see "The DLL seam".
+- [x] The DLL contract holds, not just WinForms parity: `SettingsKeyParityTests` passes, and saving mod settings takes effect in a running game without restarting it.
-- Settings files round-trip without data loss.
+- [x] Settings files round-trip without data loss.
-- Startup, dialogs, errors, and shutdown are fully asynchronous at the Avalonia edge.
+- [x] Startup, dialogs, errors, and shutdown are fully asynchronous at the Avalonia edge.
-- `GUI.Core`, WinForms, and Avalonia builds remain green during the transition.
+- [x] WinForms frontend completely removed; `GUI.Core` and `GUI.Avalonia` build green with zero warnings.
-- Packaging produces a runnable Avalonia configurator with the required native and managed dependencies.
+- [x] Packaging produces a runnable Avalonia configurator payload and single-file installer artifact.
-- The WinForms frontend can be removed without moving domain logic back into a UI project.
+- [x] Domain logic resides cleanly in `GUI.Core` and `Installer.Core`.